 Dr. Megan HutchinsonNationally Certified School PsychologistWhat do school psychologists do?

 I am a Pennsylvania and Nationally Certified School Psychologist.
 I completed my undergraduate degree at the University of Pittsburgh in Applied Developmental Psychology.
-I attended Indiana University of Pennsylvania for my master’s degree in education, certification in school psychology, and doctorate in education.
+Then, I attended Indiana University of Pennsylvania for my master’s degree in education, my certification in school psychology, and my doctorate in education.
 I have been working for the State College Area School District since 2011.
 I currently work at Spring Creek Elementary School (K-5).